 - Remove your Pond Netting.
 Any debris or foliage collected by the net covering your pond should be removed and shaken off.
 If you were to keep it on the pond, heavy snow and ice would weight it down and endanger your fish.

-- It is very important to switch your fish food over to a wheatgerm based food during the Spring and Fall, which is easier for your fish to digest, which can be found here at our store.
+- It is very important to switch your fish food over to a wheat germ based food during the spring and fall, which is easier for your fish to digest, and can be found here at our store.
 As the temperatures begin reaching 40 to 50 degrees Fahrenheit, STOP feeding your fish.
 A useful tool is a “Pond Temperature Indicator” (sold here at Hewlynn Home and Garden Center).
 Since there will not be a filtration process occurring during these winter months, any waste produced by the fish will not have an exit point and will accumulate within their water, rendering their water toxic.
 If you happen to have any fancy fishes such as tropical fish, they should be brought inside for the winter.
 You may want to check with your local fish dealer to determine if you should do so or not.

 - Prune your plants as far back as possible and remove any dead foliage from the plants as well as any excess debris.
 Any tropical plants should be removed and brought inside so that you can reintroduce them in the spring.
 If you happen to have a pond vacuum, now would be the time to remove as much debris as possible.
 Also consider adding evergreen plants to provide additional oxygen.

 - Remove and clean your filters.
 As bacteria accumulates in your pond it will die throughout the winter, so it is okay to remove your filter.
 Be sure to clean them prior to storing them away for the winter, as it is much harder to clean them after the debris has dried and hardened.